21stcenturymazdoor/Electronic_Devices_Circuit_Assignment/README.md

 # Electronic_Devices_Circuit_Assignment
-Repo for 3rd semester course Electronic Devices and Circuits Assignment
+Repo for 3rd semester course Electronic Devices and Circuits Assignment <br>
+TinkerCAD used for designing the circuits